Farama-Foundation/Minari/docs/content/dataset_standards.md

 ## Additional Information Formatting

 When creating a dataset with `DataCollector`, if the `DataCollector` is initialized with `record_infos=True`, an info dict must be provided from every call to the environment's `step` and `reset` function.
-The structure of the info dictionary must be the same across timesteps.
+The structure of the info dictionary must be the same across steps.

-Given that it is not guaranteed that all Gymnasium environments provide infos at every timestep, we provide the `StepDataCallback` which can modify the infos from a non-compliant environment so they have the same structure at every timestep.
+Given that it is not guaranteed that all Gymnasium environments provide infos at every step, we provide the `StepDataCallback` which can modify the infos from a non-compliant environment so they have the same structure at every step.
 An example of this pattern is available in our test `test_data_collector_step_data_callback_info_correction` in test_step_data_callback.py.